Search

 Back to top

-• Inspect for loose, distorted or broken grommets.
-Do not cut or punch additional holes in waist strap or strength members.
+• Inspect for loose, distorted, or broken grommets.
+Do not cut or punch additional holes.

-• Inspect the buckle for distortion and sharp edges.
+• Inspect the buckle for cracks, breaks, distortion, and sharp edges.
 The outer and center bars must be straight.
-Carefully check corners and attachment points of the center bar.
+Carefully check the corners and attachment points of the center bar.
 They should overlap the buckle frame and move freely back and forth in their sockets.
 The roller should turn freely on the frame.

 • Check that rivets are tight and cannot be moved.
 The body side of the rivet base and outside rivet burr should be flat against the material.
 Make sure the rivets are not bent.